 5. Plaster Removes Carbon Dioxide From the Air

-I don’t know if it’s coincidence that as we have used less lime plaster and mortar in construction the atmospheric concentration of carbon dioxide has continued to rise.
+I don’t know if it’s coincidence that as we have used less lime plaster and mortar in construction, the atmospheric concentration of carbon dioxide has continued to rise.
 I’m sure increased pollution and population growth have played a role too, but that doesn’t mean lime didn’t help.

 6. Plaster Lasts Longer Than Drywall

-When you combine all these things together you get a longer lasting and over all better product in plaster that has and will continue to stand the test of time.
-It’s no fun to replace walls and a lime plaster wall will need replacing less often than drywall due to damage and age.
+When you combine all these things together, you get a longer lasting and overall better product in plaster that has and will continue to stand the test of time.
+It’s no fun to replace walls and a lime plaster wall will need replacing less often than drywall, due to damage and age.

 Put all that together and you’ve got a harder, more insulating, better sound blocking, greener and longer lasting wall covering that can be repaired.
 When you look at it that way why would you ever replace your plaster walls?
 I dare you…keep your plaster.

 Founder & Editor-in-Chief

 I love old houses, working with my hands, and teaching others the excitment of doing it yourself!
 Everything is teachable if you only give it the chance.